CryptoRAT/dbd_randomizer_service/README.md

 ---

-### Notes

-- **Environment Variables**: Ensure the `.env` files are correctly set up for the desired environment.
-- **Docker Compose Configurations**:
-  - Development: `docker-compose.override.yml`
-  - Production: `docker-compose.prod.yml`
-- **Database Initialization**: If rebuilding the database, ensure to apply migrations after recreation.
-- **Virtual Environment**: Use `fab activate` to ensure all Python commands run within the virtual environment.

-### Deployment
+## Deployment
-This project is autodeployed to a digitalocean app when a merge is made to main.
-This is accomplished using github\ actions and tools provided by digitalocean.
+This project is autodeployed to a DigitalOcean app when a merge is made to `main`.
+This is accomplished using GitHub actions and tools provided by DigitalOcean.

+---

-### TODOs
+## TODOs
-You can see a list of things I would like to add to this site here: [wish list])(./WISHLIST.md)
+You can see a list of things I would like to add to this site here: [wish list](./WISHLIST.md)